 Heating the Pan and Getting Ready

 I laid two tortillas on the counter and grabbed shredded mozzarella cheese.
-This cheese helps the quesadillas melt together, get crispy, and create that perfect stretch.
+This cheese is my go-to because it melts perfectly, helps the quesadillas stick together, and creates that irresistible golden stretch when you bite in.

-Before assembling anything, I reached for my smasher.
-I don’t like cooking without it.
-It helps flatten the tortillas evenly in the pan, especially when I want that golden-brown color.
+I honestly don’t like cooking without it—it helps flatten the tortillas evenly in the pan, giving them that beautiful golden-brown color and crispy finish I love.

 Starting the Assembly